 What was Broadchurch like to be part of as Lisa Newbery?

 Broadchurch was a blast, even if my storyline didn’t seem to be!
-I was a huge fan of Series One, so it was really a big deal to me (and my family who were big fans too) to be in Series Two!
+I was a huge fan of Series 1, so it was really a big deal to me (and my family who were big fans too) to be in Series 2!
 It shot very close to where I grew up so it was very surreal shooting in locations I had grown up visiting as a child.
 And obviously, any time I got to eat lunch with/vaguely near Olivia Colman was a dream come true!

 What did you enjoy most about playing Meggie in Inkheart?